infinum/frontend-handbook/JavaScript/Next-js.md

 ## POC

-We made POC which used some of the above features.
-We wanted to build an app which could be exported to static Html files (wouldn't need any server processing) and would contain modals which we could access via link.
+We made POC which uses some of the above features.
+We build an app which can be exported to static HTML files (wouldn't need any server processing) and that contains modals which we can access with a link.

 We used this requirement since many of our projects use modals, and it proved to be very useful to access them directly by adding query params to url.